John W. Olsen: Early life and education

-John Olsen was born in Concord, Massachusetts, the only offspring of Stanley John Olsen (1919–2003; vertebrate paleontologist and zooarchaeologist) and Eleanor Louise Vinez Olsen (1917–2016; executive assistant, botanist and homemaker).
+John Olsen was born in Concord, Massachusetts, the only offspring of Stanley John Olsen (1919–2003; vertebrate paleontologist and zooarchaeologist) and Eleanor Louise Vinez Olsen (1917–2016; executive assistant, botanist, and homemaker).

 Olsen spent his formative years in Tallahassee, Florida where he lived until he moved to Tucson, Arizona with his parents in 1973.

 Following his early graduation from Florida High School in Tallahassee after completing the eleventh grade, Olsen attended Florida State University as a freshman (1972–1973) and subsequently received Bachelor of Arts degrees with Highest Distinction and Honors in Anthropology and Oriental Studies from the University of Arizona (1976).
-Olsen holds Master of Arts (1977) and Doctor of Philosophy (1980) degrees in Anthropology from the University of California, Berkeley where his principal academic advisors were Glynn Ll.
-Isaac (dissertation chair), J. Desmond Clark, F. Clark Howell, and William A. Clemens, Jr.
+Olsen holds Master of Arts (1977) and Doctor of Philosophy (1980) degrees in Anthropology from the University of California, Berkeley.

+Among his most influential undergraduate mentors at the University of Arizona were the archaeologists Emil W. Haury and Raymond H. Thompson, the Sinologist William R. Schultz, and the scholar of Afghanistan and Central Asia Ludwig W. Adamec.

+At Berkeley, Olsen was advised primarily by paleoanthropologists Glynn Ll.
+Isaac (doctoral dissertation chair), J. Desmond Clark, and F. Clark Howell, while William A. Clemens supervised his training in vertebrate paleontology.
+Olsen continued his studies of Literary Chinese, Oracle Bone Script, and the archaeology of Neolithic and Bronze Age China under the guidance of David N. Keightley.

 Career

-After completing his doctoral degree at Berkeley in 1980, Olsen was appointed visiting assistant professor in the Departments of Anthropology and Oriental Studies at the University of Arizona, where he taught until 1982.
+Olsen was appointed visiting assistant professor in the Departments of Anthropology and Oriental Studies at the University of Arizona, where he taught until 1982.
 From 1982 to 1984, Olsen was a post-doctoral research associate of the Institute of Archaeology at University College, London where he taught courses, planned and carried out research expeditions in China and North Africa, and translated and co-edited a book on Chinese paleoanthropology published by Academic Press in 1985.

 Olsen joined the permanent faculty of the University of Arizona as an assistant professor of Anthropology in 1984.
 He was promoted to associate professor with tenure in 1988 and to full professor in 1994.
-In 2005, Olsen was awarded a Regents' Professorship.
+In 2005, Olsen was awarded a Regents Professorship.

-Olsen retired from teaching at the University of Arizona in 2016 to accept research positions with the Chinese and Russian Academies of Sciences.

 In 1991–1992 Olsen held a Fulbright Research and Lecturing Award at Kazakh State University (now Al-Farabi Kazakh National University; Əл Фараби атындағы Қазақ Ұлттық Университеті) in Almaty.

 Olsen's administrative appointments have included Resident Representative in Beijing for the U.S. National Academy of Sciences (1990–1991) and Head of the Department (now School) of Anthropology at the University of Arizona (1994–1995 and 1998–2008).

+Olsen retired from teaching at the University of Arizona in 2016 to accept research positions with the Chinese and Russian Academies of Sciences.

-Over the past three decades, Olsen has accrued slightly more than US$1.9 million in sponsored support of his and his students' research as well as spearheading successful development and fundraising activities on behalf of the University of Arizona's School of Anthropology.
+Over the past three-plus decades, Olsen has accrued slightly more than US$2.2 million in sponsored support of his and his students' research as well as spearheading successful development and fundraising activities on behalf of the University of Arizona's School of Anthropology.